wu-haoze/wu-haoze.github.io/_pages/about.md

 I am an Assistant Professor of Computer Science at [Amherst College](https://www.amherst.edu/){:target="_blank"}.
 I am also affiliated with [Broadcom](https://www.vmware.com/){:target="_blank"} and the [Manning College of Information and Computer Sciences](https://www.cics.umass.edu/){:target="_blank"} at UMass Amherst.

-I envision a future where computer systems seamlessly integrate **logical reasoning** and **inductive reasoning** to automate complex tasks in a scalable, reliable, safe, and explainable manner.
-To realize this goal, I develop and apply formal methods to improve the trustworthiness of learning-enabled systems; I also explore how learning techniques can empower automated reasoning tasks.
+AI is shaping the future of software, but it also risks making software more vulnerable.
+My research aims not only to address this AI safety challenge, but also to leverage AI to make software systems safer AND more capable than ever before.
+To realize this goal, I develop formal methods to improve the trustworthiness of learning-enabled systems and study AI-assisted automated reasoning.

 I got my PhD at Stanford University in 2024, advised by Clark Barrett.
 Before that, I graduated with BS in Mathematics and Philosophy from Davidson College.